 Multivariable Regression Analysis

 When endotypic traits were considered in combination (multivariable regression), we found that greater oral appliance efficacy was associated with: moderate VPASSIVE (non-severe and non-mild), lower pharyngeal compensation and more favorable non-pharyngeal traits (i.e. lower loop gain, higher arousal threshold and lower response to arousal), see Table 3 and Figure 1.
-Several interaction variables were also associated with treatment efficacy.
+Several interaction variables were also associated with treatment efficacy (see Table 3 and Figure 1 for interpretation of each of the 12 terms included in the model).

 Defining Endotypic Subgroups